 The other primary difference between Physical Control and DUI is that Physical Control law allows for potential exception if the car is parked safely off the roadway prior to being approached or pursued by law enforcement.
 This can be difficult to prove and requires collaboration with a knowledgeable and competent attorney (see below).

 In Washington State, there are defenses for Physical Control that are different than for DUI.
 This includes a defense called “safely off the roadway”.
 There is not a cut and dry definition of what constitutes parking safely off the roadway, but rather a spectrum of parking behavior to be considered and the defendant has the burden of proof.
 It is critical you contact an experienced attorney to guide you through this process and exercise all possible defenses in your case.
 Penalties are serious and having a Physical Control conviction on your record is equally as detrimental as a DUI.
-Contact our knowledgeable DUI attorneys at Dellino Law Group today for a Free Consultation so we can do everything possible to prevent this from happening.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.